Pino Colizzi: Biography

-Born in Rome, Colizzi started his career on stage and in 1960 he got his first major role, playing the title role in a badly received television adaptation of Tom Jones.
+Born in Rome, Colizzi started his career on stage at 17 years old, then he graduated at the Accademia Nazionale d'Arte Drammatica Silvio D'Amico and in 1960 he got his first major role, playing the title character in an Italian TV adaptation of Tom Jones.
 His career became more intense between the 1970s and the early 1980s, when he starred in a number of successful TV-series and genre films.
-Since the 1980s Colizzi focused his activities on voice acting.
+In 1977 he was cast as Jobab in Franco Zeffirelli's TV series Jesus of Nazareth, also dubbing the main character, portrayed by Robert Powell, in the Italian version.
+Since the 1980s, Colizzi focused on his activities as a voice actor and dubbing director.

-Colizzi was also a very successful voice-over artist.
-He regularly dubbed over the voices of Jack Nicholson, James Caan, Richard Dreyfuss, Omar Sharif and Franco Nero.
-He also dubbed Michael Douglas (a role which he shared with Oreste Rizzini) in a select number of his films.
+He became a successful voice dubbing artist, having regularly dubbed over the voices of Jack Nicholson, James Caan, Richard Dreyfuss, Omar Sharif and Franco Nero, also dubbing Michael Douglas (a role which he shared with Oreste Rizzini) in a select number of his films.
 Some of Colizzi's most popular dubbing contributions include Superman (played by Christopher Reeve) in the Italian dub of the first three films of the Superman film series until being replaced by Sergio Di Stefano in the fourth film.
-He also dubbed Sonny Corleone in The Godfather and Hooper in Jaws.
+He also dubbed Sonny Corleone in The Godfather, Sonny and Vito Corleone in The Godfather Part II, and Hooper in Jaws.
+He was the Italian voice of the title character in Disney's animated film Robin Hood, Julius Caesar in Asterix the Gaul and a sportscaster in one of Goofy's shorts, Tennis Racquet.
+Colizzi also supervised the dubbing process for all of Franco Zeffirelli's films.

+In 1999, he performed alongside Maggie Smith, Cher and Judi Dench in Tea with Mussolini, portraying Dino Grandi, and kept acting in cinema until the 2010s, when he decided to focus his career on literature.

-From his relationship with ex-wife Manuela Andrei, Colizzi is the father of voice actress Chiara Colizzi.
-He retired in 2015.
+From his relationship with ex-wife Manuela Andrei, Colizzi has two children, including the voice actress Chiara Colizzi.